The Barn at the End of The World

-Deciding that her life was insufficiently grounded in real-world experience, Mary Rose OReilley, a Quaker reared as a Catholic, embarked on a year of tending sheep.
-In this often hilarious book, OReilley describes her year in the barn as well as an extended visit to a Buddhist monastery in France.
+Deciding that her life was insufficiently grounded in real-world experience, Mary Rose O’Reilley, a Quaker reared as a Catholic, embarked on a year of tending sheep.
+In this often hilarious book, O’Reilley describes her time in the barn as well as an extended visit to a Buddhist monastery in France.
 She seeks, in both barn and monastery, a spirituality based not in “climbing out of the body” but rather in existing fully in the world.

-For OReilley, a smallish woman, that means learning how to “flip” very large sheep, inoculate them, and help them lamb (among other, earthier things).
-It means absorbing the teachings of Thich Nhat Hanh and the practice of Mayana Buddhism, which emphasizes social engagement, while also allowing herself to crave pastries, resent her roommate, and wish for more food.
+For O’Reilley, a smallish woman, that means learning how to “flip” very large sheep, inoculate them, and help them lamb (among other, earthier things).
+It means absorbing the teachings of Thich Nhat Hanh and the practice of Mahayana Buddhism, which emphasizes social engagement, while also allowing herself to crave pastries, resent her roommate, and wish for more food.

-"At the beginning of this year,” she writes, “I had no idea why I felt led to light out into the unfamiliar territory of sheep farming and Buddhist practice” By the end, she has found the “deep peace of animal creation” and a way to live consciously in the world.
+“At the beginning of this year,” she writes, “I had no idea why I felt led to light out into the unfamiliar territory of sheep farming and Buddhist practice.”
+By the end of this “memorable spiritual autobiography” (Washington Post), she has found a well of deep peace and a way to live consciously in the world.

 Like this book?
 Sign up for occasional updates

 “A memorable spiritual autobiography . . .
 The Barn at the End of the World is in three parts quilted by 99 brief essays ranging from barn ecology to the religion of natural process.
 Worthy ideas—many expressed with elegance, many comedic—are on every page.”

 “Houses plenty of treasures . . .
 Mary Rose O’Reilley has created a memoir that is as delightfully unconventional as her approach to religion.”